Alexandru93s/automation_projects/readme.md

 This is where I keep some notes for Selenium WebDriver automation testing.

-# To make Chrome work without closing imediatly
+# To make Chrome work without closing immediatly